chitwan27/lineArrange/README.md

    - Download the latest release from the [GitHub releases page](https://github.com/chitwan27/lineArrange/releases).
    - Extract the contents to your Obsidian plugins folder: `YourVault/.obsidian/plugins/lineArrange`.
    - Enable the plugin in the Obsidian settings.

-## Contributing

-- Open an issue for bugs or feature requests on the [GitHub repository](https://github.com/chitwan27/lineArrange/issues).
-- Fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/chitwan27/lineArrange/blob/master/LICENSE) file for details.

-## Contact

-For any questions or suggestions, reach out via [GitHub Issues](https://github.com/chitwan27/lineArrange/issues).